 Eyeota honors your choice with respect to how data is processed on the Platform.
 Different jurisdictions provide you with different rights.
 For example, EU data subjects have the right to object to certain forms of data processing and/or to withdraw their consent to such processing.
 Data subjects in California have the right to opt-out from Eyeota’s sale of Platform Data.
 Data subjects in the rest of the United States and many other places have the right to opt-out from many forms of ad targeting.

 When you click onto Eyeota's choice mechanism, we will attempt to place a non-unique cookie on your browser which tells our systems to stop targeting ads to that browser and to cease processing of data with respect to that browser.
-For California consumers, the presence of the non-unique opt-out cookie means that we will stop the sale of Platform Data.
+For California data subjects, the presence of the non-unique opt-out cookie means that we will stop the sale of Platform Data.
 Please note that you will still see adverts online, however, these adverts may be less relevant because they won't be based on your interests.

-Other ways to opt-out (on desktop computers & laptops)
+Other ways to opt-out

 Users can also exercise choice with respect to Eyeota's Platform Data collection via any one of the methods operated by certain advertising trade associations below: